denis-onder/ts-node-api-boilerplate/DOCS.md

 ```

 ##### Directories:

 - `dist` - This is where all the compiled JavaScript goes.
 Generated upon running `npm start`.
 - `logs` - Location of the `access.log` file.
 Keeps track of all attempts to access the API.
 - `public` - Contains all the static assets, like JS files, CSS styles and what not.
 - `public/<js/scss>` - Respective subfolders for JS and SCSS files.
 - `public/constants` - Constant static files, such as the `reset.css` files should be stored here.
 - `views` - Your pages go here.
 - `views/layouts` - Layouts for the pages should be placed here.
 - `views/partials` - Partials location.
 - `src` - Source code for your app goes here.
 - `src/bin` - Contains the `start` and `stop` scripts.
 - `src/config` - All configuration files and similar things should be stored here.
 - `src/controllers` - Your controllers go here.
 - `src/db` - Database related things.
-- `src/db/models` - Sequelize models go here.
+- `src/db/models` - Database models go here.
 A model generator has been provided in there.
 - `src/middleware` - Server and Express middleware files are stored here.
 - `src/tests` - Test suites are located here.

 ##### Files:

 - `.env` - Your environmental variables should be kept in this file.
 - `example.env` - Example file for creating your own `.env` file.
 - `tsconfig.json` - TypeScript compiler configuration file.